 You can help by teaching your student how to accurately read billing statements, how to keep organized so that bills are not paid late, and how to resolve problems if bills are inaccurate.
 Keep in mind that at Michigan, monthly statements of account activity are available for students online.
 Students are sent email reminders to check Wolverine Access (the U-M database system) for their monthly statement.
 Students are responsible for payment by the due date.
 Students may also sign up their parents to view their student account data and have access to their monthly student account statements (eBills).
 More information about parent access to eBills is available online the the Student Financial Services website.

 You can help by communicating your expectations about alcohol and other drugs, discussing family values regarding alcohol and drug use, educating your student about campus resources, and encouraging your student to participate in the many alcohol-free events on campus.
 During Parent & Guest Orientation, you will learn more about alcohol issues on college campuses, and you can visit the University of Michigan's University Health Service website for more information.

 Personal & Property Safety

 You can help by encouraging your student to utilize University safety resources, by teaching him/her ways to keep property safe (such as locking doors and locking bikes), and by teaching your student that personal and property safety are individual responsibilities.
-Additional safety tips on campus are available online on the Department of Public Safety website.
+Additional safety tips on campus are available online on the Department of Public Safety & Security website.
 Parents can also check their insurance policies to find out if personal property is covered while your student is away from home, and encourage your student to purchase renter’s insurance if necessary.